Financial Planning Steps From a Single Mom

 Suze Orman is one financial adviser that I listen to.

 Each of us will have different circumstances when it comes to our finances.
 Yes we need a savings, but things happen all the time which may have an affect on our savings.
 This is especially true when you are living paycheck to paycheck.
-Even if things happen that distracts you from your goal find a way to get back on track.
+Even if something happens that distracts you from your goal, find a way to get back on financial track.
 Never give up on your financial goals.
+It will benefit you and your children in the future.